dezigns333/handsfree-bookmarklet/README.md

 [See my master plan](https://handsfreejs.org/about/)

+## Roadmap

+- Add a progress bar or loader
+- Add a code editor so that you can script custom plugins and save them to localStorage
+- Make it work with the Handsfree Plugin Repository so that you don't need to update the bookmarklet
+- Make it work generally (so that you get basic functionality on every site)

 ## How to build the bookmarklet yourself

 1. Right click bookmark bar and click <kbd>Add Page...</kbd>